 Pursuant to Article 58 of the Colombian Constitution, the Colombian government can, through a judicial order and prior compensation for damages, expropriate the Company's private property in the event such action is required to protect public interests.
-According to Law 388 of 1997, eminent domain powers may be exercised through: (i) an ordinary expropriation proceeding; (ii) an administrative expropriation; or (iii) as provided for in Article 59 of the Colombian Constitution, an expropriation for war reasons.
-In all cases, the Company would be entitled to a fair compensation for the expropriated assets.
+In such cases, the Company would be entitled to fair compensation for the expropriated assets.
 As a general rule (with the exception of expropriation for reasons of war, in which case compensation may be quantified and paid later), compensation must be paid before the asset is effectively expropriated.
 However, compensation may be paid in some cases years after the asset is effectively expropriated and the indemnification may be lower than the price for which the expropriated asset could be sold in a free market sale or the value of the asset as part of an ongoing business.